 \section{Method}

 Fig. \ref{fig.proposed2} shows the detailed diagram of the proposed Spach Transformer.
-The encoder part of Spach Transformer consists of {two levels of spatial-wise transformer blocks and four levels of channel-wise transformer blocks.} The decoder part of Spach Transformer includes {four levels of channel-wise transformer blocks}.
+The encoder part of Spach Transformer consists of {two levels of spatial-wise transformer blocks and four levels of channel-wise transformer blocks} {to fit each other's dimensionality.} The decoder part of Spach Transformer includes {four levels of channel-wise transformer blocks}.
 Below we will describe major elements of the Spach Transformer (Sec.~\ref{sec.proposed}) as well as details of the spatial-wise transformer block (Sec.~\ref{sec.spatial}) and the channel-wise transformer block.
 (Sec.~\ref{sec.channel}).